 - There is a dedicated website with alternative versions, languages and formats here

-- The Green Paper is a DISCUSSION document, split into six chapters, with 22 consultation questions.
+- The Green Paper DISCUSSION document, split into six chapters, with 22 consultation questions.

-- See a list of all SNJ's posts on the SEND Review, including our analysis articles.
+- See a list of all SNJ’s posts on the SEND Review

 - Alternative versions of the consultation document: Large print PDF version | Order a copy | Easy read version | British Sign Language (BSL) version | Guide for children and young people